N0rz3/SpyScraper/README.md

 ### **✔️ / ❌ Rules**

-- **this tool was designed for educational purposes only and is not intended for any mischievous use, I am not responsible for its use.**
+- **This tool was designed for educational purposes only and is not intended for any mischievous use, I am not responsible for its use.**

 - **Be sure to follow the laws of website terms of use and use SpyScraper correctly and responsibly**